 Are you willing to engage

-Are you willing to engage with a plurality of people, cultures, institutions, forms of knowledge, ideologies, and perspectives?
+Are you willing to engage with a plurality of people, cultures, institutions, forms of knowledge, ideologies, and perspectives in the context of Brave Spaces?
 Are you able to collaborate respectfully across difference, including with those who hold different opinions and ideologies, in order to pursue your goals?

 Are you engaged in activities and organizations within and beyond academia